labgrid-project/labgrid/doc/configuration.rst

 Arguments:
   - url (str): URL to use for setting a new state
-  - body_asserted (str): Request body to send to assert the output
+  - body_asserted (str): request body to send to assert the output
-  - body_deasserted (str): Request body to send to de-assert the output
+  - body_deasserted (str): request body to send to de-assert the output
   - method (str, default="PUT"): HTTP method to set a new state

   - url_get (str): optional, URL to use instead of ``url`` for getting the state